imavrodinov/imavrodinov.github.io/_pages/contact.md

 ISTA | Sofia, BG
 QA Challenge Accepted | Sofia, BG
 OpenConf | Sofia, BG
-Rails Girls | Sofia, BG
+Rails Girls | Sofia, BG (will be instructing, running a 3D printing booth and giving a talk) Universal Adventures in Space and Time | Stockholm, SE